 Engagement – Seligman has created a table of 24 signature strengths and has found that when we are using these strengths, not only are we not focusing on our negatives, but we become more engaged, often entering a state of Flow and our general well being significantly improves.

 Relationships – Under pinning human happiness lies relationships.
 Seligman has found across numerious studies that the one common factor in ‘very happy people’ is the presence of quality relationships.
 This element looks at how we can strengthen and nurture our relationships and communication skills and improve our well being in the process.

 Meaning – When we live a meaningful life we are filled with a sense of purpose and become fulfilled by our daily activities.
 This enables us to feel like we are contributing to something bigger than ourselves.
 Having meaning and purpose in our lives provides stimulation, resilience and a great deal of satisfaction.

 Accomplishment- When we set goals and face challenges we naturally reach higher, learn more and grow as individuals.
 Each goal we set and each achievement we make builds personal lasting resources and skills that foster confidence, self esteem and self acceptance, all essential ingredients in our well being.

-Together, these 5 elements that make up PERMA combine to provide a foundation of optimal mental health.
-We all want to be happier, Seligman see’s PERMA as a formula for happiness that available to everyone.
+Together, these 6 elements that make up PERMA-H combine to provide a foundation of optimal wellbeing.
+We all want to be happier, Seligman see’s PERMA-H as a formula for happiness that is available to everyone.